 What can practice research uncover that other research can’t address?
 How specifically is practice research valuable?
-This knowledge-transfer workshop will explore the particular value of practice research, both within universities and in the broader cultural context, by focusing on questions around methodologies.
+This knowledge-transfer workshop explored the particular value of practice research, both within universities and in the broader cultural context, by focusing on questions around methodologies.
 What are the academic, artistic and cultural benefits of the diverse research methods applied by creative practice researchers?
-The workshop is aimed for academics, industry professionals, postgraduate researchers as well as anyone seeking to better understand practice research, including those who want to commission research in the arts but don’t know what to expect.
-The invited speakers will talk about their experiences in supervising or managing creative practice research in their respective roles as: Head of Research (RCA), Reader of Fine Art and former Director of Fine Art Research Unit (CSA); Course Leader, Computer Gaming Technology (ARU).
+The workshop was aimed for academics, industry professionals, postgraduate researchers as well as anyone seeking to better understand practice research, including those who want to commission research in the arts but don’t know what to expect.
+The invited speakers talked about their experiences in supervising or managing creative practice research in their respective roles as: Head of Research (RCA), Reader of Fine Art and former Director of Fine Art Research Unit (CSA); Course Leader, Computer Gaming Technology (ARU).

 About the Speakers:

 Catherine works to oversee, develop and expand the current MPhil/PhD programme at the Royal College of Art.
 She works with colleagues to manage the RCA’s externally funded research degree provision and future applications to RCUK and other funders.
 With a background in both Maths and Textiles, Catherine is a practising artist and researcher.
 Her research is concerned with bringing together the materiality, imagery and language of cloth as a way for thinking, making and writing about materiality and making.
 Catherine’s practice incorporates stitch, photography, video installation and sculpture, always referencing cloth, its structures and behaviours.
 Theoretical perspectives are drawn from feminist art theory and philosophies, material culture and ideas surrounding the communication of tacit knowledge.
 These theoretical frameworks feed into her pedagogical practice, which is based upon the concept of knowledge exchange as dialogic and shared.